Counterfeit M30: Spotting Fake Oxycodone Containing Fentanyl

 • Fake prescription pills are easily accessible and often sold on social media and e-commerce platforms.

-• On August 19th, 2022, a woman was charged with possession with intent to distribute of more than 36 kilos of fake M30 pills containing fentanyl.
-Possession with intent to supply of 400g or more of fentanyl carries a minimum 10-year sentence and a maximum of life.
+• On August 19th, 2022, a woman was charged with possession with intent to distribute more than 36 kilos of fake M30 pills containing fentanyl.
+Possession with intent to supply 400g or more of fentanyl carries a minimum 10-year sentence and a maximum of life.

 How are fake M30 pills made?